Fus3n/gem-assist/README.md

 ## Known Issues

 *   **Web Interaction:**  Web interaction tools may not work as expected due to rate limits and other issues.
-*   **File system** There is a bug with gemini sending large payload in function calling argument, it just fails to parse for some reason, so make sure to not tell it to write large files it might stop because of MALFORMED_FUNCTION_CALL.
+*   **File system:** There is a bug with gemini sending large payload in function calling argument, it just fails to parse for some reason, so make sure to not tell it to write large files it might stop because of MALFORMED_FUNCTION_CALL.
+*   **File download tool:** Might not show progress or filename (if not explicitly provided) correctly if file download endpoint is dynamic

 ## License